JosephPB/josephpb.github.io/topics/topic_9.md

 ### Analysis

 Resouce allocation is, unsurprisingly, an issue continually talked about in UNGA statements.
-Over time different factors affect the resource allocation, both financial and physical.
-For instance, in the 1970s many statements referred to an increase in debt and a decrease in growth and much conversation is focused around the end of the 'First Development Decade' and the beginning of the second:
+Over time different factors affect the allocation of resources, both financial and physical.
+For instance, in the 1970s many statements referred to an increase in debt and a decrease in growth, with much conversation focused around the end of the 'First Development Decade' and the beginning of the second.

 >The foreign debt of the developing countries, created by large export credits and development aid, has rapidly increased to almost 50 billion dollars, while the servicing of these debts has increased at the rate of 17 percent per annum, according to the Pearson report, which was drawn up by a high ranking commission of experts of the World Bank.
 The first Development Decade does not offer much reason for enthusiasm in most countries.

-As we see from the keywords used above, the term *refugee* begins to appear for the first time in the 1980s, and food shortages begin entering the conversations:
+As we see from the keywords used above, the term *refugee* begins to appear for the first time in the 1980s, and food shortages begin entering the conversations.

 <p align="center">
 <img src="../../data/topics/refugee_topic_9_lineplot.svg">